cwong15/freemarker-introspection/README.md

-# freemarker-introspection: Freemarker parse tree introspection
+# freemarker-introspection

 This project provides Freemarker template introspection capability.
+It exposes a parsed AST structure for programmatic inspection.

 This project is basically in a very rough proof-of-concept state.
 All code here is for illustrative purposes only and cannot be relied on to be stable.